pauldavidarevalo/4156-TeamProject-2025/README.md

     - Already included in the `application.properties`.
 Database is created upon running service.
 - Download the PMD Source Code Analyzer: https://pmd.github.io/
 - Clone the repo using the command "git clone https://github.com/pauldavidarevalo/4156-TeamProject-2025.git"
-- Go into the root folder and run the command "mvn compile" to compile the project with Maven
+- Go into the root folder and run the command `mvn package` to compile the project with Maven
 - Set the env var "API_KEY".
 Since this is a local server, you decide your own key!
 Bash example: export API_KEY=localKey
 - You need to include this as a header in all of your requests: key: x-api-key value: localKey
-- You should then run the command "mvn spring-boot:run -Dspring-boot.run.profiles=local" to actually run the service
+- You should then run the command `mvn spring-boot:run -Dspring-boot.run.profiles=local` to actually run the service
 - You will then be able to make requests at 127.0.0.1:8080 or localhost:8080
 - If you have issues making POST multipart requests, create a free Postman account here: https://www.postman.com/
 - Download the Desktop Agent for Postman so that you can make requests locally
 - Create a new workspace so that you can invoke different requests
 - In order to populate the database, call /logs/upload with the sampleApacheSimple.log and suspiciousIps.log, both found in the sampleLogs folder
 - You can then paste the URL of the endpoint you are invoking in the search bar and select the type of request made
-- If you wish to run the style checker, you can run the command "mvn checkstyle:check" to see the code style results on the command terminal or the command "mvn checkstyle:checkstyle" if you wish to generate the report.
+- If you wish to run the style checker, you can run the command `mvn checkstyle:check` to see the code style results on the command terminal or the command `mvn checkstyle:checkstyle` if you wish to generate the report.
 - Note: This project was run on a Windows computer, so the instructions might be a little different for Mac computers.

 ## Running Tests
 The unit tests are located in the "src/test/java/dev/coms4156/project/logprocessor" directory and cover many different branches for the LogEntry model, LogService, LogEntryRepository, controller classes.
-You should first compile the project by going into the root directory and running the command "mvn compile" here.
-You should then run the command "mvn clean test" to run the updated suite of tests.
+You should first compile the project by going into the root directory and running the command `mvn package` here.
+You should then run the command `mvn clean test` to run the updated suite of tests.
 After running these tests, you should check that all tests are successfully working (no assertion errors, missing imports, etc.).
-You can then look at the new JaCoCo report by running the command "mvn jacoco:report" and going to the "src/target/site/jacoco" folder.
+You can then look at the new JaCoCo report by running the command `mvn jacoco:report` and going to the "src/target/site/jacoco" folder.
 You can then look at the overall branch coverage by clicking index.html and opening it in a browser (Google Chrome works best).

 ## Testing endpoints from first iteration